sao-eht/eat/README.md

 --skip_bl: skip regenerating each baseline uvfits files

+--clean: remove each old baseline uvfits files in case the data/baselines have changed

 --rot_rate: rotate back in time to the original values.
 Do not do this if you want to average in time after loading the uvfits files.

 --rot_delay: rotate back in frequencies to the original values.
 Do not do this if you want to average down in frequency after loading the uvfits files.